LLNL/Silo/docs/intro.md

 Block
 : A *block* defines one coherent, contiguous piece (or fragment) of a larger mesh that has been decomposed into pieces typically for parallel processing but also potentially for other purposes such as streaming analysis, etc.
   The coordinates, connectivities and associated mesh variables of a block are all enumerated *relative* to the block and independently from any other block.
-  In some sense, block's represent the fundamental storage *quanta* of a mesh that is too large to process as single, monolithic whole.
+  In some sense, block's represent the fundamental storage *quanta* of a mesh that is too large to process as a single, monolithic whole.

   A mesh that is decomposed into blocks is called a *multi-block* mesh.
   To go along with multi-block meshes, there are multi-block variables, multi-block materials and multi-block species.